Protect against pitfalls

 According to the survey findings, about two-thirds of retirees say if they had to advise their younger selves on a financial matter, it would be to learn how taxes impact retirement savings.
 A financial advisor can help you develop strategies to feel more confident about

 Inflation can significantly influence how people save for retirement.
-Cycles of rising prices don't last forever, but it's important to
+Cycles of rising prices don't last forever, but it's important to factor in inflation as you save for retirement because it can impact your future spending power.
+It's wise to have

 66% of people surveyed expect to be impacted by inflation by the time they reach retirement.

 Even if you're in excellent health and make wellness a priority, future health care needs are an important consideration.
 A surprise medical bill could seriously derail your retirement plans if you haven’t accounted for that possibility.
-When you factor in the assumption that you or loved ones could face unexpected health-related expenses or need extended care, it can ease some of the anxiety if something does happen.
-Having protection in place can help you feel prepared, so you can spend more time taking care of yourself and your loved ones in such situations.
-Additionally, a
+When you factor in the assumption that you or loved ones could face

 The market has had its share of ups and downs over the years, which can be especially challenging if you’re approaching your desired retirement age and don't have time to make up large losses.
-Market volatility is inevitable, but you can work with your financial advisor to develop a strategy that can hedge against market downturns and reduce your overall risk.

 6. Stay on top of your strategy